Costa Rica Travel Advice

 The main security threat posed to travellers when visiting Costa Rica is the increasing levels of crime in the country.
 Pickpocketing and theft are common occurrences, travellers frequently being targeted due to their perceived wealth.
-To ensure a safe and trouble free visit, tourists should remain alert and vigilant at all times and carry as few valuables on display as possible.
+The general travel advice for Costa Rica is for visitors to ensure a safe and trouble-free visit, tourists should remain alert and vigilant at all times and carry as few valuables on display as possible.

 Recent Security Risk Events

 In August 2018, two women tourists were killed in two separate incidents on different beaches while on their vacation in Costa Rica, a Spanish woman in Tortuguero and a Mexican woman in Santa Teresa.